 That was when it slashed the overnight rate to an all-time low of 0.25%, a level last reached during the 2008 financial crisis.

-More recently — in January 2022 — Bank of Canada Gov. Tiff Macklem announced to reporters that "interest rates will need to increase to control inflation.
+In January 2022 Bank of Canada Gov. Tiff Macklem announced to reporters that "interest rates will need to increase to control inflation.
 Canadians should expect a rising path for interest rates."

 How the prime rate impacts you